staskus/Blog/Content/notes/Strategic Thinking.md

 ### Inclusive Planning Check

+Involve right people at the right time.

 Biggest predictor of strategic failure?
-- Not involving right people at the right time.
+Not involving right people at the right time.

 Take time to map out a project and make sure you are including the right people at the right time.